Rent and financial support during the pandemic

-- The Court Service will still ensure that all defendants have support available.
-This information with will be sent out with court details and can also be requested from your income officer.
+- The court service will still ensure that all defendants have support available.
+This information will be sent out with court details and can also be requested from your income officer.

-- Please note the notice period before action can be taken has changed a number of times during lockdown.
-Currently a “Notice of Seeking Possession” served will either give six months’ notice, if your debt is less than 26 weeks or four weeks’ notice if your debt is in excess of 26 weeks.
+- The notice period before action can be taken has changed a number of times during lockdown.
+Currently, a notice of seeking possession will give you four months’ notice, if your debt is less than 26 weeks’ rent.
+You’ll get four weeks’ notice if your debt is more than 26 weeks’ rent.
 This means we can’t apply to start the court process until after this period.